csqiangwen/Video_Waterdrop_Removal_in_Driving_Scenes/README.md

 </p>

-This is the official PyTorch implementation of "Video Waterdrop Removal via Spatio-Temporal Fusion in Driving Scenes".
+This is the official PyTorch implementation.
 This works aims at removing various types of waterdrops for driving cars on rainy days.
 We also provide a large-scale synthetic dataset for the video waterdrop removal task.

 #### Video Waterdrop Removal via Spatio-Temporal Fusion in Driving Scenes
 Qiang Wen, [Yue Wu](https://yuewuhkust.github.io/), [Qifeng Chen](https://cqf.io/) <br />